 Choosing the right buying agent

 Generally, a broker represents the seller.
 Sellers normally use a broker to list their property and arrange for people to view it.
-Buyer’s agents represent the buyers not the sellers.
-Buyer’s agents normally act as the fiduciary for the buyer.
+The buyer’s agents represent the buyers, not the sellers.
+The buyer’s agents normally act as the fiduciary for the buyer.
 The buyer’s agent can:

 - Look at the properties that meet the buyer’s needs